Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

    ![Radionbutton](/Assets/Icons/Radiobutton.png "[Radiobutton]") *Manual*: Changes in a PIM product must be triggered manually to be applied to the offers.
    ![Radionbutton](/Assets/Icons/Radiobutton.png "[Radiobutton]") *Automatic*: Changes in a PIM product are automatically applied to the offers.

-  + Select initial offer status in the *Status* drop-down list:
+  + Select the initial offer status in the *Status* drop-down list:
-    + *Active*: The offer is active.
+    + **Active**: The offer is active.
 It is displayed on the marketplace and can be sold there.
-    + *Inactive*: The offer is inactive.
+    + **Inactive**: The offer is inactive.
 It is not displayed on the marketplace and cannot be sold there.
-    + *Offline*: The offer is unknown to the marketplace and therefore cannot be sold there.
+    + **Offline**: The offer is unknown to the marketplace and therefore cannot be sold there.

 6. Click the button [SAVE] in the bottom right corner of the *Create channels offer* window.